Stensel8/picraft-raspberry/README.md

 # Raspberry Pi Minecraft Server

 This repository contains a lightweight Minecraft server optimized for running on a Raspberry Pi 5.
-It uses **PurpurMC**—a high-performance Minecraft server implementation based on PaperMC—to deliver a smooth and efficient experience on resource-constrained devices.
+It uses a combination of the latest **PaperMC forks/flavored servers** to deliver a smooth and efficient experience on resource-constrained devices.

 > **Note:** This project is still under development.
 Contributions and feedback are welcome!